 Step 1: Preheat the oven to 425 degrees F. Choose veggies that are alike in texture so the cooking time is similar such as butternut squash, potatoes, beets, carrots, onions (in chunks) and turnips in any combination you like.
 Cook broccoli, quartered Brussels sprouts or cauliflower in a separate pan in the same oven so you can remove them earlier.
 Remove any hard stems or roots from any veggies desired and wash thoroughly.
 Always peel butternut squash and turnips.
 Cut them into bite-sized uniform pieces about 1 1/2 inches around, so cooking time is the same for all.

 Step 2: Here is the interesting part.
 You do not need to coat the vegetables with olive oil for them to be delicious.
 This will save on calories and fat in the meal since oil is the most calorie-dense food at 120 calories of pure fat for each tablespoon.
-Instead use the same amount of aqua-faba (the juice from a can of chickpeas) as you will see it is the same viscosity as oil and coats the veggies so spices can adhere, resulting in a nice browning in the oven on a high heat.
+Instead use the same amount of aqua-faba (the juice from a can of chickpeas) as you will see it is the similar viscosity as oil and coats the veggies so spices can adhere, resulting in a nice browning in the oven on a high heat.
 Season cut veggies with salt and pepper or any other spice combinations you like and spread them on a cookie sheet lined with parchment paper or silpat.
 Leave room between the veggie pieces so they roast and get crispy and carmelized instead of steaming and getting mushy.
-Roast for about 30-45 minutes.
+Roast for about 20 then flip and roast for another 10-20 minutes, til nicely browned and fork tender.
 Veggies are done when they are golden brown, a little crispy on the outside and a knife slides through easily.